ICT2103-Group29/vaccation/README.md

 # Vaccation
 Flight booking database system for ICT2103.
+This web application allows users to view and book a flight in times of Covid.
+It also serves as a portal to view Covid-19 related information of each country such as vaccination rates, Covid restrictions as well as PCR testing clinics available.

 # Tech Stack (MERN + MySQL)
 **Frontend:** ReactJS